Saturday, September 2, 2023

 Towards the end of his life, in June 2006, I was visiting Fr Gresham when the lady from next-door called in to see how he was getting on.
 He answered, "I think this is the end for me, I feel so heavy.
 I'm dying, my dear.
 Face up to facts.
 My girlfriend died at 90 years of age."

-Propped up on the welsh dresser was a fading postcard-sized photo of a young boy and girl, both about 8 years old and dressed in finery, taken when they danced together in Cornwall at some great occasion.
+Propped up on a shelf was a fading postcard-sized photo of a young boy and girl, both about 8 years old and dressed in finery, taken when they danced together in Cornwall at some great occasion.
 It was a picture of himself with the childhood girlfriend to whom he was referring.
 Fr Gresham remained single: she married and had recently died.

 An international football tournament was in progress and that evening England were due to play Trinidad and Tobago.
 Quite a few St George's flags, with their red crosses on white backgrounds, were draped from the first-floor window-ledges of nearby terraced houses.
 The locals were backing England, of course.
 So the neighbour asked Gresham if he had his England flag ready for the big game.